 Indian logistics lauds union budget for focusing on infra, EoDB, MSME

-The logistics industry leaders of India lauded the Union Budget 2023-24 for focusing on the infrastructure development of the country by increasing the capital investment outlay & identifying new transport projects, ease of doing business measures by reducing compliances & decriminalising legal provisions and revamping credit guarantee scheme for MSMEs.
+The logistics industry leaders of India lauded the Union Budget 2023-24 for focusing on infra development, ease of doing business measures and revamping the credit guarantee scheme for MSMEs.

-“Along with the steep investment increment in digitization and automation to develop smart warehousing, the new projects will strengthen the much-needed multimodal connectivity,” says, Vineet Agarwal, MD at Transport Corporation of India.
+Vineet Agarwal, MD, Transport Corporation of India: “Along with the steep investment increment in digitization and automation to develop smart warehousing, the new projects will strengthen the much-needed multimodal connectivity.”

-“Transport infra projects will have a positive impact on the nation’s last and first-mile connectivity,” says Rampraveen Swaminathan, CEO, Mahindra Logistics.
-“The announcement of setting up Urban Investment development fund (UIDF) for Tier 2 and Tier 3 cities will provide a much-needed boost for smoother and faster logistics transportation and will further ensure greater connectivity in tier-2 and tier-3 cities,” he added.
+Rampraveen Swaminathan, CEO, Mahindra Logistics: “The announcement of setting up Urban Investment development fund (UIDF) for Tier 2 and Tier 3 cities will provide a much-needed boost for smoother and faster logistics transportation and will further ensure greater connectivity in tier-2 and tier-3 cities."

 The finance minister also noted that the new 100 projects will be taken up on priority with an investment of ₹75,000 crore, including ₹15,000 crore from private sources.